 "Eventually the time came to be told of our postings.
 On the morning parade names and destinations were read out, and soon it came to the group of us that had all travelled together from our training at Catterick.
 After each name came 'Palestine' - now this was not good.
 Palestine was in turmoil as Jews across the world attempted to reach their 'promised land'.
 Unfortunately Britain had gone back on its promise, and was doing all it could to keep the incomers out.
 It had reached a state of conflict, and it certainly wasn't a good time to be a member of the Royal Signals in Palestine.
 Keeping communications going was of top importance, and telephone lines were continually sabotaged requiring signalmen to climb poles to repair them, consequently becoming easy targets for hidden snipers."
 Arnold Jordan

 Albert Kemp from Aberdeen missed a Palestine posting because he slept in and got 7 days instead.
 You could always try slipping the Posting Sergeant a packet of Players but this wasn't a particularly reliable method of avoiding Palestine.
-On the other hand, Palestine did have sunshine and plenty of food whereas at home there were problems with jobs, housing, grim winters, and rationing (even bread) which would continue into the early 50s.
-Palestine had goodies not seen for years a sandbag full of oranges was only a shilling and at home your ration was one egg a week, in Palestine, as many as you liked.
+On the other hand, Palestine did have sunshine and plenty of food whereas at home there were problems with jobs, housing, grim winters, and rationing (even bread) which had been in place since January 1940 and would continue into the early 50s.
+Palestine had goodies not seen for years a sandbag full of oranges was only a shilling and at home your ration was one egg a week, in Palestine: as many as you liked.

 For many, brought up on stories about the Holy Land, going to Palestine was a privilege and they were eager to see places mentioned in the Bible though it was not quite the 'Holy Land' they expected.
 It was in Nazareth, for instance, that Guardsman Eric Farthing was shot at for the first time.
 In spite of the violence many servicemen did go sightseeing in Nazareth, Bethlehem and Jerusalem and saw their Sunday School pictures come alive.
 As the violence between Palestinian Arabs and Zionists increased, however, troops were confined to barracks except when on duty.